California, NYC to require employees to get COVID-19 vaccine

 In New York City, Mayor Bill de Blasio announced that all municipal workers — including teachers and police officers — will be required to get vaccinated by mid-September or face weekly COVID-19 testing, making the city one of the largest employers in the U.S. to take such action.

 California said it will similarly require proof of vaccination or weekly testing for all state workers and health care employees starting next month.

-And President Joe Biden said all doctors working in Department of Veterans Affairs facilities will have to be inoculated.
+The VA’s move came on a day when nearly 60 leading medical and health care organizations issued a call through the American Medical Association for health care facilities to require their workers to get vaccinated.

 Elsewhere, St. Louis became the second major city to mandate that face masks be worn indoors, regardless of vaccination status, joining Los Angeles in re-imposing the orders.